Code-Institute-Submissions/globtopus/README.md

  - ### Public user

- Public user  can :
+ A public user  can :

        -  see how does the world feel like
        -  see how do world countries feel like on the map, differentiated by color
        -  see the progress of the world, country and county/state on the chart
        -  see the top countries and countries grouped by feelings
        -  see the individual country and counties/states progress on the chart
-       -  search for and read posts worldwide and countrywide
+       -  Search for and read posts worldwide and countrywide
        -  create account
        -  use the site on any device